 Getting back to Gandhi

 It is a good sign then that Gandhi is being debated again.
-The muscular Hindu nationalists mock his non-violence, indeed because they have no answer to the message of personal morality.
-The sensitive Left abhors his being an Hindu, indeed because he was not a reed-in-the-wind politician and remained true to his inner compass.
-There is much indeed in the details, and all his various turns, experiments and mistakes deserve to be scrutinized over and over again - but one must not lose sight of his big messages.
-Because, for a man with as large a legacy as him, we should be able to understand him through the ideas, the big, bold ones that made him stand above the forces of history.
+The muscular Hindu nationalists mock his non-violence, but really because they have no answer to the message of personal morality.
+The sensitive Left abhors his being an Hindu, but really because he was not a reed-in-the-wind politician and remained true to his inner compass.
+There is much to be found in the details; all his various turns, experiments and mistakes deserve to be scrutinized over and over again, but one must not lose sight of his one big message: That we, as individuals, hold inalienable political powers, and we can change the world exercising the same.